isomerpages/moe-firsttoapayohpri/_connect-with-us/School Canteen Advertisement.md

 | |  | |

 #### **Application Procedure**

+**Interest applicants must meet the following criteria:**
+* Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.
+* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (see [link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
+* Able to provide good service and quality food at reasonable prices (to be determined in consultation with the school).
+* Must be in personal attendance at the stall during operating hours.
+* Healthy and fit to operate the stall.
+<br><br>
+**Applicants should preferably fulfil the following criteria:**
+* Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.
+* Relevant experience in a school canteen or catering experience.
+* Successful applicant will then be required to apply for a food stall license from Singapore Food Agency (SFA).
+<br><br>

 1. Download and complete the application form.
 You may also request for a hardcopy from the School’s General Office.<br>
 [Application form](/files/CONNECT%20with%20Us/School%20Advertisement/appcanteenstallexistingsch.pdf)
 <br><br>